42core-team/monorepo/wiki/2_objects.md

 	};
 } t_obj;
 ```

+Walls don't have any special properties so they don't need a unionized struct, deposits and gem piles share the same additional properties so they share the same unionized struct (`s_deposit_gems_pile`).

 > **TIP**: The `void *data` field is **especially powerful & useful**.
 The library will never touch this field, it's yours to mess with for whatever you want, and it can already safely be set when a unit is still uninitialized, so immediately after unit creation, in the same tick.
 It's generally used to store specific jobs, tasks or targets of the unit in the easiest way possible.